 Young plants are known as "pups"

 The leaves are delicate so if you wash them be careful and avoid leafshine products.
-All bananas will enjoy being outside in the warmest months of the year, so if you can Summer them outdoors in a sheltered corner they will thank you for it.
+All bananas will enjoy being outside in the warmest months of the year, so if you can Summer them outdoors in a sheltered corner from harsh winds they will thank you for it.

 Pot bound, unfertilised and low temperatures will slow or completely stop growth.
 These plants need root space, food and warmth to grow.